concretecms/console/README.md

 A command line utility for working with Concrete CMS.

 ## Installation

-The Concrete console is most effectively installed using Composer.

-    composer require concrete5/console

-You can do this from within a composer-installed Concrete site, and the console utility will be immediately available.
-Just run

-    vendor/bin/concrete

-From within your project's composer root.

 ### Global Installation

-You should also be able to install this globally with composer.
+The concrete console cli tool is meant to be installed globally with composer

     composer global require concrete5/console

+If you haven't already, make sure to add the global composer bin directory to your PATH.

     export PATH=~/.composer/vendor/bin:$PATH

 ## Running Commands

-If you've installed the console utility in your project, you can run commands just like this
+You can run commands just like this

-    vendor/bin/concrete info
+    concrete info

 Which should get you something like: